Suryasadasivam/Phonepe-Pulse-Data-Visualization/README.md

 - MySQL: A library to connect and interact with SQL databases.
 - Streamlit: A Python library for creating interactive web applications for data visualization.
 - Plotly: A library for creating interactive and dynamic visualizations, including geo maps.
-- Web Browser: To access and interact with the created dashboard.
 - GitHub: For hosting the project's code repository.
 - Code Editor/IDE: An integrated development environment to write and manage the code.